Prevent Cyberbullying and Online Harassment

 Cyberbullying on the Rise.

 These and other stories from across the country illustrate that online bullying, also known as “cyberbullying,” is on the rise in America, often with extremely harmful consequences to the youth involved.
 Statistically, one in three teens report that they have been victims or participants in cyberbullying.
-In a 2006 survey of college freshman, 31 percent reported having been bullied harassed, or stalked online while in high school.
+In a survey of college freshmen, 31 percent reported having been bullied harassed, or stalked online while in high school.
 The problem does not just affect high school, or even junior high students, however.
 The age of students using the Internet, social networking websites, and other electronic communication technology has gotten younger and younger.
-An Internet safety group polling fourth through eighth graders nationally found that 42% had been bullied online, 38% had been threatened online, and over half said they had not told their parents about mean messages they had received.
+An Internet safety group polling fourth through eighth graders nationally found that 42 percent had been bullied online, 38 percent had been threatened online, and over half said they had not told their parents about mean messages they had received.
 In total, an estimated 13 million children ages 6 to 17 have been victims of cyber-bullying, according to the group “Fight Crime: Invest in Kids.”
 What is the impact of this phenomenon?
 The National Education Association estimates that more than 160,000 children stay home from school every day because of intimidation.
 In addition to negatively affecting school and extracurricular participation and performance, cyberbullying has been associated with cases of depression, suicide, assault and other forms of violence.

 What is Cyberbullying?

 School bullies who once harassed other kids in the cafeteria today use online technology to spread fear and intimidation.
 Individuals may defame, harass, bully or otherwise harm others using electronic communications such as instant messaging, email, camera phones, web pages, and blogs (Internet journals), etc. Cyberbullying may range from insults to a person’s character or appearance, web pages devoted to rating the popularity, weight, or attractiveness of a given person, or outright threats of violence.
 In the past, those who engaged in harassment or defamation did so in person, by mail, or over the telephone, which limited the scope of the offense.
-Today, it is cheap and easy to create a fake Internet profile to defame or harass another person, including on social networking websites like MySpace and Facebook.
+Today, it is cheap and easy to create a fake Internet profile to defame or harass another person, including on social networking websites.
 In other cases, perpetrators may steal passwords or screen names in order to impersonate others through email communication, or create websites dedicated to defaming others.
 Email and instant messaging have made it cheap and easy to quickly distribute messages to hundreds or thousands of people under the veil of anonymity.
 Child safety researchers note that a victim of cyberbullying may receive as many as one thousand electronic messages per day!
 Such high volumes of cyberbully communication may make a victim feel like the world is against them, even though it may only be one person or a very small group responsible for all the messages.
 In addition to the ease of sending large volumes of electronic communication, creating new and multiple screen names or pseudonyms to send messages under is also relatively easy, exacerbating the perception that the bully represents a large group opinion.

 What Can We Do About Cyberbullying?